-- 6.4.A Eye Height: In the normal driving position with ballast on board, the driver's eyes must be at least 700 mm above the ground. - 6.4.B Forward Vision: From the normal driving position, the driver must be able to see at all times, without artificial assistance, points at the following locations: - (1) A point on the ground 8 m in front of the solar car - (2) A point 6.4 m above the ground and 12.2 m ahead of the leading edge of the car.
-(Will be inspected with a pole positioned 3 m ahead of the car) - (3) A full 100° to either side of center - (4) The driver will be required to identify 75 mm high letters at a distance of 3 m from the front of the solar car, through any of the required viewing angles. - (5) The driver will be required to identify 50 mm high letters at a distance of 3 m from the side of the solar car, through any of the required viewing angles.
+- 9.5.B.1 From the normal driving position, the driver must be able to see at all times, without artificial assistance, points at the following locations: - (1) A point on the ground 8 m in front of the solar car - (2) A point 6.4 m above the ground and 12.2 m ahead of the leading edge of the car.
+(Will be inspected with a pole positioned 3 m ahead of the car) - (3) A full 100° to either side of center - 9.5.B.2 The driver will be required to identify 75 mm high letters at a distance of 3 m from the front of the solar car, through any of the required viewing angles. - 9.5.B.3 The driver will be required to identify 50 mm high letters at a distance of 3 m from the side of the solar car, through any of the required viewing angles.

-Some elements of the roll cage may obstruct a portion of the forward vision.
+9.5.B.4 Some elements of the roll cage may obstruct a portion of the forward vision.
 However, this view must be essentially unobstructed as much as is reasonably possible by the solar car structure.